 If you're concerned about milk going bad in your refrigerator, organic milk might actually save you money because it will last much longer.
 Alternatively, you can buy non-organic milk that has been sterilized at high temperatures and will last longer.
 One example is the European product Parmalat, which sits on grocery shelves rather than in the dairy case.

 While ultra-high-temperature processing can have a negative impact on some nutrients, researchers find that organic milk does have a high level of omega-3 fatty acid.
 Omega-3 can be found in many foods and taken as a supplement.
 Studies show that Omega-3 can reduce cardiovascular disease, improve neurological development and function, and strengthens immune function.

 Two products, recombinant bovine growth hormone (rBGH, also known as BGH, recombinant bovine somatotropin or rBST) and antibiotics, are said to be found in regular milk but not in organic milk.
 Organic milk comes from cows that have never been given these drugs, which means that organic milk is guaranteed to be free of any residue.

 On the other hand, neither growth hormones nor antibiotics are as popular as they were (in part because consumers complained), so many regular dairies avoid these drugs.
 Much regular milk packaging will include claims on the label stating the milk does not contain antibiotics or growth hormones.
-In addition, regular milk is tested to be sure there is little or no drug residue in products sent to market.
+In addition, regular milk is tested to be sure there is little or no drug residue in products sent to the market.